-- You are seriously ill and due to your ill health you have to permanently give up work; or - You work in specific occupations where it is normal to retire before 60.
-These include professional sportspeople, pilots and fishermen: or - If you are an employee, you can take your benefits from the age of 50 if you stop working for that company.
-This must be verified by a copy of your P45 for that employment.
-If you own or control more than 20% of the shares in the company you will also have to sell those shares in order to retire early.
+- you are seriously ill and due to your ill health you have to permanently give up work (see the note below); or - you work in a specific occupation where it is normal to retire before 60.
+These include professional sportspeople, pilots and fishermen; or - if you are an employee, you can take your benefits from the age of 50 if you stop working for that company.
+If you own or control more than 20% of the shares in the company, you will also have to sell those shares so you can retire early.
 This option does not apply if you are self-employed, a sole trader or a partner.